Anni-Bamwenda/multimodal-adhd-sex-prediction/README.md

-# Multimodal Prediction of ADHD Outcome and Sex from Neuroimaging Data
+# Multimodal Prediction of ADHD Outcome and Sex

 This repository implements a **multimodal machine learning pipeline** for predicting two targets: